WojtekKamilowski/CI_PP4_MPN/README.md

 #### Users

 As a User I want to:
+- Register an account.
+- Login.
+- View the food stock list
+- Add a new storage space
+- Add a new stock item.
+- Update a stock item.
+- Remove an item from the stock list.
+- Contact Site's Admin
+- See items are expired
+- See items that have different temperature range than in the storage

 #### Site Owner

 As an Admin I want to:
+- Access admin panel.
+- Review messages sent by users .

 ### Agile Methodologies